Africa's Nile, Limpopo at risk from climate change

 "In some parts of the Limpopo even widespread adoption of innovations like drip irrigation may not be enough to overcome the negative effects of climate change on water availability," said Simon Cook of the International Center for Tropical Agriculture.

-The evaporation could "reduce the water balance of the Upper Blue Nile Basin", scientists from the Challenge Programme on Water and Food (CPWF), a global agricultural research body, said, potentially putting Cairo and Addis Ababa at loggerheads again over the river that is Egypt's economic lifeblood.
+The evaporation could "reduce the water balance of the Upper Blue Nile Basin," scientists from the Challenge Program on Water and Food (CPWF), a global agricultural research body, said, potentially putting Cairo and Addis Ababa at loggerheads again over the river that is Egypt's economic lifeblood.

-The research, which was released two weeks ahead of a major climate change conference in Durban, also looked at the future of Africa's Niger river, the Indo-Ganges, southeast Asia's Mekong, China's Yellow River, the Karekh in Iran and the Andes and Sao Francisco rivers in South America.
+The research into 10 of the world's major river basins, including large areas of South America and Asia, was released ahead of a major climate change conference in Durban that starts later this month.

-Overall, it found that while evaporation rates would go up, most of that loss would be offset by increases in annual rainfall as the "energised climate system turbo-charges the amount of water in the atmosphere".
+Overall, it found that while evaporation rates would go up, most of that loss would be offset by increases in annual rainfall as the "energized climate system turbo-charges the amount of water in the atmosphere."

 "Such changes will create a management nightmare and require a much greater focus on adaptive approaches and long-term climate projections than historically have been necessary," CPWF director Alain Vidal said.